-Crime prevention is a high priority to Campus Safety and the entire University.
+Crime prevention is an important part of Campus Safety and the entire University.
 Campbell encourages community members to be aware of their surroundings, both on and off campus, and to take responsibility for their own safety and that of others.
 Campus Safety promotes and has participated in the following crime prevention events: